minkwonchoi/Robotics_PA/double_TF/README.txt

 This will launch 3 broadcasters, one for each turtle, and a listener file.

 This is my submission for the TF2 PA.
+Detailed readme is "written" in seperate video due to arm injury.